-- CODE OF THE PROJECT: N1-0093 (Public call for financing the Slovenian part of bilateral Hungarian and Slovenian Cooperation with NKFIH (National Research, Development and Innovation Office)
+- PROJECT CODE: N1-0093 (Public call for financing the Slovenian part of bilateral Hungarian and Slovenian Cooperation with NKFIH (National Research, Development and Innovation Office)

-- TITLE OF THE PROJECT: Optimisation for sustainable supply chains
+- PROJECT TITLE: Optimisation for sustainable supply chains

-- LEADERS OF THE PROJECT: Andreja Kutnar, PhD and Tamas Kis, PhD
+- PROJECT LEADER: Andreja Kutnar, PhD and Tamas Kis, PhD

 - PERIOD: 36 months (starting: in timeline of a period of one years from 23.
 10. 2018 on)